Cleaning Tips, Guides & Resources

 How To Sanitise Your Computer

 First, power off the computer, then blast out crumbs and debris from your keyboard with a can of compressed air.
-After this is complete, wipe the surface of the keys, the screen, and the mouse with an antibacterial wipe.
+After this is complete, wipe the surface of the keys, clean the screen, and the mouse with an antibacterial wipe.
 How often you should repeat this process largely depends on how many people use the computer in question; a home computer used by one or two people can be sanitised about once a week, whereas an office computer used by half a dozen people should be sanitised daily.

 How To Sanitise Your Mobile Device

-Mobile devices should be sanitised more often than computers (cell phones especially, as they come into daily contact with a person's face, making them an ideal conduit for illness): at least once per day, and ideally a few times per day.
+Mobile devices and headphones should be sanitised more often than computers (cell phones especially, as they come into daily contact with a person's face, making them an ideal conduit for illness): at least once per day, and ideally a few times per day.

 To prevent damage to your phone, treat it like you would an LCD screen: Avoid the use of harsh chemicals and never put water into direct contact with sensitive areas like charger ports (even if your phone is a waterproof model, soap and water cleaning is not a good idea; soap will leave residue).
-Use a “tech friendly” cleaner like iKlear and then wipe the phone down with a glass-safe microfibre cloth.
-Some antibacterial wipes may also be safe for use with your smartphone or tablet, but make sure to research the brand you want to use to clean your device and verify that it is “tech friendly” first.
+Use a “tech-friendly” cleaner like iKlear and then wipe the phone down with a glass-safe microfibre cloth.
+Some antibacterial wipes may also be safe for use with your smartphone or tablet, but make sure to research the brand you want to use to clean your device and verify that it is “tech-friendly” first.

-As a final note, it's a good idea to avoid handling any of your electronics while eating or drinking, and to store them in a cool, dry environment to help limit bacterial growth.
+As a final note, it's a good idea to avoid handling any of your electronics while eating or drinking and to store them in a cool, dry environment to help limit bacterial growth.